damiencarbery/quotes/README.md

 ---

-"If at first, you don't succeed, try, try again."  - William Edward Hickson
+"If at first you don't succeed, try, try again."  - William Edward Hickson

 ---